AriFordsham/lens-wiki/Home.md

 Contributions and bug reports are welcome!
 Please, feel free to update the content, as this is much more useful as a living document than as something that gets updated when I remember to do so.

-I can be contacted through github or on the #haskell IRC channel on irc.freenode.net.
+I can be contacted through github or on the #haskell or #haskell-lens IRC channels on irc.freenode.net.

 -Edward Kmett